 3. Three letters of reference

 4. Two original choreographic works (at least one group work of 3 or more people) created by the applicant and posted to either Vimeo or Youtube

-5. A one-page statement that provides the following information about the choreographic works submitted: a discussion of each work’s intent, process, and goals, names of performers, and production credits (titles, composers/music, lighting etc.)
+5. A one-page statement that provides the following information about the choreographic works submitted: the link (URL) to the dance on Vimeo or Youtube, a discussion of each work’s intent, process, and goals, names of performers, and production credits (titles, composers/music, lighting etc.)

 6. Three-page (double-spaced) statement of purpose addressing how applicant’s professional goals will be met through this plan of study.
 This statement should reflect upon applicant’s current artistic vision and where the applicant would like to see expansion in her/his creative practice and work in the field.

 After having reviewed the submitted applications, the Department of Dance will invite select applicants to campus for a live audition.
 For entrance in Fall 2016, the audition will be held on January 30, 2016.

 2. A group improvisation/composition session